mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 parameters.
 If password encryption is in use, `replication_password` must be encrypted with the same key to avoid erroneous decryption.

-#### `failover_timeout`
+#### `failover_timeout` and `switchover_timeout`

-Time limit for the cluster failover in seconds.
-The default value is 90 seconds.
+Time limit for the cluster failover and switchover in seconds.
+The default values are 90 seconds.

-If no successful failover takes place within the configured time period, a message is logged and automatic failover is disabled.
+If no successful failover/switchover takes place within the configured time period, a message is logged and automatic failover is disabled.
+This prevents further automatic modifications to the misbehaving cluster.

-This parameter also controls how long a MaxScale instance that has transitioned from passive to active will wait for a failover to take place after an apparent loss of a master server.
+`failover_timeout` also controls how long a MaxScale instance that has transitioned from passive to active will wait for a failover to take place after an apparent loss of a master server.
 If no new master server is detected within the configured time period, failover will be initiated again.

 #### `verify_master_failure` and `master_failure_timeout`